Chapter 14 : Progression

 “He’s out to get everyone,” I corrected.
 “At least he’s not following us this time.”

-As Mandy and I no longer knew the Gryffindor common room password and the Marauders had not told us the new one, we did not see them as often as we had used to.
-It had always been us who went to go see the Marauders, never the other way around.
-The truth was, you’d be more likely to find them voluntarily jumping into the lake in winter than walking down to have a chat with Slytherins in our dungeon common room.
+As Mandy and I no longer knew the Gryffindor common room password and the boys had not told us the new one, we did not see them as often as we had used to.
+It had always been us who went to go see the Gryffindors, never the other way around.
+The truth was, you’d be more likely to find them voluntarily jumping into the lake in winter than walking down to have a chat with Slytherins in our cold dungeon common room.
 But I couldn’t blame them; I myself didn’t really enjoy spending time in the common room.

 I’d see them in the hallway every now and then, or in the classes we had together.
 On Thursday morning the following week, I saw Remus and Peter walking just a bit ahead of us on our way to Transfiguration.
 Since it was Remus’s birthday, I ran to catch up with them.